Tableaux combinatorics of the two-species PASEP: Steady state probabilities of the two-species PASEP

 \begin{example} All seven fillings of the minimal tiling of a rhombic diagram corresponding to the word DAE are shown in Figure \ref{DAE_example}.
 From the sum of the weights of these fillings, we obtain

 \end{example}

-To facilitate our proof, we provide a more flexible Matrix Ansatz that generalizes Theorem \ref{ansatz} with the same argument as in an analogous proof for the ordinary PASEP of Corteel and Williams \cite[Theorem 5.2]{cw2011}.
-For a word $W \in \{\D, \A, \E\}^n$ with $r$ $\A$'s, we define unnormalized weights $f(W)$ which satisfy
+To facilitate our proof, we provide a more flexible Matrix Ansatz that generalizes Theorem \ref{ansatz} with the same argument as in an analogous proof for the ordinary PASEP of Corteel and Williams \cite[Theorem 5.2]{CW11}.